Minnesota Court Records

 Morrison County Marriage and Divorce Records

-Vital records are not court records, but they often intersect with legal proceedings.
+Vital records are not court records but often intersect with legal proceedings.
 Morrison County vital records—such as birth, death, and marriage records—are maintained by the County Recorder’s Office.
 While some vital statistics inform family law cases and probate matters, they are generally obtained from the recorder, not the court.

-Certified copies of Morrison County marriage certificates can be obtained from:
+Requests for certified copies of Morrison County marriage certificates can be made to the county recorder’s office at:

 Morrison County Recorder’s Office